-The ombudsman’s authority does not cover all programming by the public broadcasters, only the journalistic programming on radio, television or the internet that fall within the genres of news, sports, current affairs, events and opinions.
-Here is as an example of a list of TV programming from the first quarter of 2019 that the ombudsman can look into.
+The ombudsman’s authority does not cover all programming by the public broadcasters, only the journalistic programming on radio, television or online that fall within the genres of news, sports, current affairs, events and opinion.
+Here is as a list of examples of TV programming from the first quarter of 2019 that the ombudsman can look into.

-Are you not satisfied with the way in which the broadcaster or editor addressed your complaint or with the answer you received?
-Then mail to firstname.lastname@example.org.
+If you are not satisfied with the way in which the broadcaster or editor addressed your complaint or with the answer you received, then e-mail to firstname.lastname@example.org.
 You can also contact the ombudsman directly via this e-mail address.
-In order to be able to answer you correctly, she will first contact the editors of the program or the broadcaster.
+In order to be able to fully investigate your complaint, she will always contact the editors of the program or the broadcaster.

-- Your complaint should be about a journalistic production (i.e. in a program or article on radio, television or internet) by one of the public broadcasters.
+- Your complaint should be about a journalistic production (i.e. in a program or article on radio, television or online) by one of the public broadcasters.

 - Make sure your complaint is motivated, and state your name.
 Anonymous complaints will not be considered.
-Neither will unfunded cursing or scolding.
+Neither will trolling, cursing or scolding be tolerated.

 - If you already complained to a program or broadcaster but are not satisfied with the answer, please include your correspondence with the program or the broadcaster.